apache/streampipes-website/docs/04_use-charts.md

 The chart feature has two parts.
 The `Charts` overview is where you manage existing charts.
 The editor is where you design or refine one chart.

 The overview lets you open, edit, clone, share, and delete charts.
 It also warns you when a chart is outdated.
-Two cases matter here.
-Older `legacy multi-source charts` still exist, but the current editor is built around one dataset per chart.
-In addition, StreamPipes can tell you when a chart `requires attention` because the schema of the underlying dataset has changed.
+StreamPipes can tell you when a chart `requires attention` because the schema of the underlying dataset has changed.
 Both warnings are useful because they tell you that the problem is not cosmetic.
 In those situations, the chart definition itself needs review.

 Inside the editor, the work usually follows the same order every time.
 First select the dataset.
 Then decide which query result you want.
 Only after the data preview looks right does it make sense to choose the chart type and adjust appearance.
 Users who reverse that order often spend time tweaking a visualization when the real problem is still in the query.